Bat: Ecology

-Flight has enabled bats to become one of the most widespread groups of mammals, being found nearly everywhere apart from polar regions, some remote islands and the very top of mountains.
+Flight has enabled bats to become one of the most widespread groups of mammals, being found nearly everywhere apart from polar regions, some remote islands and the very tops of mountains.
 Species diversity is greater in tropical areas than temperate ones.
 Bats are about 66% of all mammalian individuals, despite being just 10% of the total biomass of wild terrestrial mammals.
 Different species select different habitats during different seasons, including ocean coasts, mountains, rainforests and deserts, but they require suitable roosts.
-Bat roosts can be found in hollows, crevices, foliage, and even human-made structures, and include "tents" the bats construct with leaves; Megabats generally roost in trees.
-Bats are usually nocturnal, but are known to exhibit diurnal behaviour in temperate regions during summer to make up for insufficient nighttime feeding, and where there is little predatory threat from birds.
+Bat roosts can be found in hollows, crevices, foliage, and even human-made structures and include "tents" the bats construct with leaves; megabats generally roost in trees.
+Bats are usually nocturnal but are known to exhibit diurnal behaviour in temperate regions during summer to make up for insufficient nighttime feeding and where there is little predatory threat from birds.

 In temperate areas, some bats migrate to winter hibernation dens, usually caves and mines, where they pass into torpor during the cold weather, never waking and relying on their stored fat.
-Similarly tropical bats go through aestivation during periods of prolonged heat and dryness.
+Similarly, tropical bats go through aestivation during periods of prolonged heat and dryness.
 Bats rarely fly in rain, possibly because being wet costs them more energy and raindrops interfere with their echolocation.
 They do appear to surf storm fronts when travelling to give birth in warmer temperatures.